Watch SpaceX launch Koreasat-5A on a Falcon 9 rocket live

 Skype’s big redesign publicly launches to desktop users

 SpaceX is launching a commercial communications satellite for client KT SAT, South Korea’s lone satellite service provider, today at 3:34 PM EDT (12:34 PM PDT).
-The window extends for two hours and twenty four minutes, so the launch could take place anytime between then and 5:58 PM EDT, depending on conditions.
+The window extends for two hours and twenty-four minutes, so the launch could take place anytime between then and 5:58 PM EDT, depending on conditions.

-The launch will aim to put the Koreasat-5A satellite into geostationary orbit, where it will replaces Koreasat-5, an older satellite operated by KT SAT.
+The launch will aim to put the Koreasat-5A satellite into geostationary orbit, where it will replace Koreasat-5, an older satellite operated by KT SAT.

 SpaceX will also be attempting to recover the first stage of the Falcon 9 used during this mission, via a landing at sea in the Atlantic Ocean aboard its “Of Course I Still Love You” drone ship, which you can watch live above shortly following the initial launch.